kenyachan/kenyachan/README.md

-### Hi, I'm Kenya.
-I'm a Project Officer working at the University of Technology Sydney.
+# Hi, I'm Kenya.
+I'm a Project Officer working at the University of Technology Sydney

 I work on projects within the Lifetime Learner Experience Unit (formerly Student Administration Unit) with a goal of streamlining and improving processes to improve the a Learner's experience.

 I am also the principal developer on the Robotic Process Automation project which automates processes within the LLE Unit.

-I am currently building my [portfolio page](https://kenyachan.dev), and a [magic eightball site](https://magic8ball.kenyachan.dev/).
+- 🔭 I’m currently working on my [portfolio page](https://kenyachan.dev), and a [magic eightball site](https://magic8ball.kenyachan.dev/).
+- 🌱 I’m currently learning how to build APIs using Express and NodeJS.

+## Skills

 <!--
 **kenyachan/kenyachan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.